CudaText-addons/cuda_complete_from_text/readme/readme.txt

 - 'no_comments': ignore words inside "syntax comments" (lexer specific).
 - 'no_strings': ignore words inside "syntax strings" (lexer specific).

-Plugin respects CudaText option "nonword_chars", so for example it can find names with '$' (if '$' is added to "nonword_chars").

 Author: Alexey Torgashin (CudaText)
 License: MIT